 - for that ssbFrequency, the measurement window according to the smtc configured in TS 36.331 [10] includes the measurement window according to the smtc1 configured in TS 38.331, or vice-versa, with an accuracy of the maximum receive timing difference specified in TS 38.133 [14].

 - if both measurement objects are used for RSSI measurements, bits in measurementSlots in both objects corresponding to the same slot are set to the same value.
 Also, the endSymbol is the same in both objects.

+- when the UE is in NE-DC, to configure at most one measurement identity using a reporting configuration with the reportType set to reportSFTD;

 The UE shall: